BPCI-Robotics/notebook-24-25/notebook.md

 > Note: This spreadsheet does not account for friction, and for certain drivetrains may be broken (values are negative).
 It also sometimes gives ridiculous results as it does not account for startup friction.
 I also don't know how to verify this tool.

-If we are deciding which gear ratio to use, this tool can be really useful.
+When we are deciding which gear ratio to use, this tool can be really useful.

 ## Elevation calculations
 It turns out that it's not that complicated to calculate how much power you need for elevation.
 You can use normal kinematics, or you could just reframe the problem as "how much energy do I need?"
 Since we are lifting the robot off the ground, we can use the formula for gravitational potential energy: